How to Measure Fabric Color Fastness in Textile and Apparel Industry?

 What is Color Fastness in Textile?

-Color fastness is defined as strength of the clothes against fading or running out of clothing colors.
-It is a very important factor in assessment of quality of clothing.
+Colorfastness is defined as the strength of the clothes against fading or running out of clothing colors.
+It is a very important factor in the assessment of the quality of clothing.
 Clothes that don’t bleed color are always consumer’s favorites.

 Types of Color Fastness in Textile and Apparel Sector: